ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 Any SA used by IKEv2 can be rekeyed upon expiration, which is usually based either on time or number of bytes encrypted.

-There is an extension to IKEv2 that allows session resumption [RFC 5723].
+There is an extension to IKEv2 that allows session resumption {{RFC5723}}.

-MOBIKE is a Mobility and Multihoming extension to IKEv2 that allows a set of Security Associations to migrate over different addresses and interfaces [RFC 4555].
+MOBIKE is a Mobility and Multihoming extension to IKEv2 that allows a set of Security Associations to migrate over different addresses and interfaces {{RFC4555}}.

 When UDP is not available or well-supported on a network, IKEv2 may be encapsulated in TCP [tcp-encaps].